evcc-io/hassio-addon/README.md

 --->
 Leave the Network section unchanged.

-Create an evcc configuration file _evcc.yaml_in your Home Assistant root configuration folder (/homeassistant).
+Create an evcc configuration file _evcc.yaml_ in your Home Assistant root configuration folder (/config or /homeassistant).

-Copy the content of this [Template](evcc/ha_evcc_template.yaml) to your _homeassistant/evcc.yaml_ file you just created.
+Copy the content of this [Template](evcc/ha_evcc_template.yaml) to your _evcc.yaml_ file you just created.
 The template creates a default configuration with static demo entities.

 > [!NOTE]